 UX button best practices

-We’ve talked about the types of UX buttons, but what about the best ways to implement them in your UX design?
+We’ve talked about the types of UX buttons in button design, but what about the best ways to implement them in your website’s UX design?
 The best way to indicate a button is to use visual cues.
 These indicators help people determine whether or not a button is clickable.
 It’s important to use proper visual signifiers on clickable elements to make them look and function like buttons.

-The first element to consider when designing a UX button is size.
-You should consider how large a button is in relation to the other elements on the page.
+The first element to consider when designing in button design is size.
+You should consider how large a button is in relation to the other elements on the website page.
 At the same time, you need to make sure that the buttons you design are large enough for people to interact with.

 A good rule of thumb comes to us from the MIT Touch Lab.
 Studies by the Touch Lab say that making your button a minimum of 10mm x 10mm is a great place to start.
 Keep in mind that with the rise of responsive web, thinking about how the button will resize and percentage widths of buttons has become more important.